 If you know that you may need to evacuate soon, move this tub to your car and have it ready to go in the event of a fast moving evacuation.

-3. Stock Up On Supplies If You Are Shelter At Home
+3. Stock Up On Supplies If You Take Shelter At Home

-It is recommended that you make sure to have at least a 2 week supply of cat food, fresh water and other supplies in the event of a hurricane and a 2 month supply of flea, heartworm and other medications on hand.
+It is recommended that you make sure to have at least a two week supply of cat food, fresh water and other supplies in the event of a hurricane and a two month supply of flea, heartworm and other medications on hand.

 4. Make Sure You Know First-Aid